kyleneideck/BackgroundMusic/README.md

 To uninstall **Background Music** from your system, follow these steps:

 1. Open **Terminal**.
-2. To locate `uninstall.sh`, run:`cd /Applications/Background\ Music.app/Contents/Resources/`.
+2. To locate `uninstall.sh`, run: `cd /Applications/Background\ Music.app/Contents/Resources/`.
-3. Run: `sh uninstall.sh`.
+3. Run: `bash uninstall.sh`.

 If you cannot locate `uninstall.sh`, you can [download the project](https://github.com/kyleneideck/BackgroundMusic/archive/master.zip) again.